cornwallis105/domestication-mod/README.md

 # domestication-mod
-A Stellaris mod based on the Human Domestication Guide universe created by Glitchy Robo
+A Stellaris mod based on the Human Domestication Guide universe created by GlitchyRobo

 Instructions:
 Copy contents of \mod into your Stellaris mod directory